MicrosoftDocs/powerapps-docs/articles/functions/function-isblank-isempty.md

 The **IsBlank** function tests for a *blank* value. *Blank* values are found in situations such as these:

 - A control property has no formula set for it.
-- No value is typed into a text input control, or no selection is made in a listbox.
+- No value is typed into a text-input control, or no selection is made in a listbox.
 You can use **IsBlank** to provide feedback that a field is required.
 - A string that contains no characters has a **[Len](function-len.md)** of 0.
 - An error occurred in a function.
 Often, one of the arguments to the function wasn't valid.
 Many functions return *blank* if the value of an argument is *blank*.
 - Connected [data sources](../working-with-data-sources.md), such as SQL Server, may use "null" values.
 These values appear as *blank* in PowerApps.